 The closing for the replacement property must occur no later than 180 days from the ITD (unless the due date of the individual’s tax return is earlier because the exchange occurs after October 17).
 While these time restrictions provide no extra days if this deadline falls on a weekend or holiday, practitioners should advise clients that the ITD can be postponed.
 This can be accomplished through a contractual provision for the buyer to have preclosing occupancy with a triple net lease feature; the closing date would be at the option of the exchanging taxpayer.

 The regulations permit more than one property to be identified as replacement property.
-As reflected in the Exhibit, the maximum number of replacement properties which the exchangor may identify under the regulations is—
+As reflected in the Exhibit, the maximum number of replacement properties which the exchangor may identify under the regulations is— three properties of any fair market value (FMV); any number of properties, as long as the aggregate FMV of all properties identified as of the end of the identification period does not exceed 200% of the aggregate FMV of all relinquished properties as of the date of transfer; or

 Replacement property acquired during the 45-day period reduces the number of properties that can be identified under the rules above.